ConfederacyOfGaia/Gaia/players-guide.md

 There are two forms of writing in use:

 - The **Elvish alphabet**, which is used by Draconic, Elvish, Eshen, Kylven, and Zephyran.
 While the letter forms are identical among all of these languages, the words and grammar are radically different.
 Draconic traditionally has no written form, but the Great Golden Dragon embraced the Elvish alphabet as a method of writing it to distribute its Edicts.
-- The Giant language is written using **hieroglyphic runes**.
+- The Giant and Orcish languages are written using **hieroglyphic runes**.
 These runes are extremely complicated, so learning to read and write them takes a separate language proficiency slot than learning to speak a language based on it.

 #### Literacy